rohitb7/project/README.md

 minio on 9000, 9001  username:password is minioadmin:minioadmin <br />
 UI 3000 <br />

-## To Run On Docker =  (can be seen as Prod env, no need to install the other  prerequisites)
+## To Run On Docker =  (currently file upload is not supported. can be seen as Prod env, no need to install the other  prerequisites)
 **Go to "Project" root terminal- <br />** chmod +x docker_build_all.sh <br />
 ./docker_build_all.sh <br />